CiscoDevNet/esxi-auto-installer/README.md

 ### I saw warnings on the ESXi Console during the installation phase!
 It is normal to see warnings on the ESXi Console screen during the installation phase.\
 As long as they are **warnings** and not **errors**, the installation will continue.\
-There may also be prompts that say "Press ENTER to contiue".
-But it is recommended that you do not press any keys.
-Again, as long there are no actual errors, the installation will continue and the warning/prompt will go away momentarially.
+There may also be prompts that say "Press ENTER to continue", but it is recommended that you do not press any keys.
+Again, as long there are no actual errors, the installation will continue and the warning/prompt will go away momentarily.

 ### There is a problem with the kickstart file, how do I troubleshoot it?
 If you get the error similar to: